keithalewis/math/sum.md

 Note $D_0(u)D_0 =  D_u|_{\AA_0}$ so the discount to time $u$ is $D_0(u) = D_u(\Omega)/D_0(\Omega)
 =  D_u(\Omega)$ assuming, without loss of generality, that $D_0(\Omega) = 1$.
-This technically makes $D_0$ a probability measure, but it is not the probability of anything.
+This technically makes $D_0$ a "probability measure," but it is not the probability of anything.

 Zero coupon bond prices are determined by the deflators.
 The [@BraGatMus1997] model corresponds to using the canonical deflator